-Named Executive Officer total compensation is broadly consistent with the Company's trend in performance in that it increased in 2009 from the previous year, decreased in 2010 and increased again in 2011.
-The Corporation's 2012 performance is independent from the Name Executive Officers' performance, which explains why the Name Executive Officers' 2012 remuneration does not reflect the Corporation's performance.
+In 2009 and 2010, Named Executive Officers' total compensation was consistent with the Corporation's trend in performance in that it increased in 2009 and in 2010 from the previous years.
+However, since 2011, as a result of the transformational acquisition of MCP Group by the Corporation, the Corporation's performance has been independent from the Name Executive Officers' performance, which explains why the Name Executive Officers' remuneration for the last three years does not reflect the Corporation's performance.
 In certain years, additional positions have been captured by the definition of "Named Executive Officer", thereby significantly increasing total Named Executive Officer compensation.
-Therefore, the statement regarding annual changes in compensation refers only to compensation of the Chief Executive Officer.
+Therefore, the statement regarding annual changes in compensation refers only to compensation of the Chief Executive Officer and the Chief Financial Officer.